What's on

 Scribblers writers’ group

 Want to write but can’t get started?
 Made a start but don’t know how to carry on?
 Finished, but not sure what to do next?
 Then come along to Scribblers Writers’ Group.
-If you would like to be involved or to receive further information about the workshops, email libraries@trafford.gov.uk or come into a library and speak to a member of staff.

 Altrincham writers' group

-Email libraries@trafford.gov.uk to get involved. adults, 18+
+Email libraries@trafford.gov.uk to get involved.
+For adults, 18+

-• Altrincham Library, Wednesday 22 November, 6pm to 8pm
+• Altrincham Library, Wednesdays, 6pm to 8pm

 Family history